bbatsov/prelude/README.md

 Prelude makes heavy use of the flyspell-mode package for spell checking of various things.
 The proper operation of flyspell depends on the presence of the `aspell` program and an `en` dictionary on your system.
-You can install `aspell` and the dictionary on OS X with `homebrew` like this:
+You can install `aspell` and the dictionary on macOS with `homebrew` like this:

 ```bash